seiler-emerson/Entra21_Logica_Java_2022/Aula02 - 02 - Constantes/README.md

-# Aprendendo sobre constantes

-- Constantes armazenam valores e após sua inicialização, não permite mais alterações
-- Constantes guardam valores primitivos e referenciais.
+# Learning about constants

+- Constants store values ​​and after their initialization, no more changes are allowed
+- Constants store primitive and referential values.
+- They must be defined with the final word and its name in capital letters.

-## Tipos / Capacidades / Propriedades
+## Types / Capabilities / Properties

-- byte (1 byte - 8 bits) / (-128-127) / Números inteiros
+- byte (1 byte - 8 bits) / (-128-127) / Integers
-- short (2 bytes - 16 bits) / (-32768 a +32767) / Números inteiros
+- short (2 bytes - 16 bits) / (-32768 to +32767) / Integers
-- int (4 bytes - 32 bits) / (-2147483648 a + 2147483647) / Números inteiros
+- int (4 bytes - 32 bits) / (-2147483648 to + 2147483647) / Integers
-- long (8 bytes - 64 bits) / (-922337203685477808 a 922337203685477807) - Números inteiros
+- long (8 bytes - 64 bits) / (-922337203685477808 to 922337203685477807) - Integers
-- char (Caracteres Unicode 16 bits) / (0 a 65536) / Caracteres (Apenas um caractere nessas características)
+- char (16-bit Unicode Characters) / (0 to 65536) / Characters (Only one character in these characteristics)
-- float (4 bytes - 32 bits) / (aproximadamente 3.40282347E+38) / Ponto flutuante
+- float (4 bytes - 32 bits) / (approximately 3.40282347E+38) / floating point
-- double (8bytes - 64 bits) / (1.79769313486231570W+308) / Ponto Flutuante
+- double (8bytes - 64 bits) / (1.79769313486231570W+308) / Floating Point
-- boolean (True e false) / Booleano
+- boolean (True and false) / Boolean

 ## Strings

-- String não é um tipo primitivo, mas é uma das classes mais utilizadas e aceita textos quando atribuído com "aspas".
+- String is not a primitive type, but it is one of the most used classes and accepts texts when assigned with "quotes".

-## Recursos
+## Resources
-- A preocupação com economia de recursos deve ser aplicada até na criação correta das variáveis.
+- The concern with saving resources must be applied even in the correct creation of the variables.

+### To access the PT-BR version of this guide, click [here](./README_PT-BR.md).